-1. If OMID is supported, always run the AdVerifications node (for Open Measurement).

-- 2. If VPAID is supported and VPAID MediaFile node is available in VAST tag, run VPAID - 3.
-If VPAID not supported, run one of the non-VPAID MediaFile nodes.
+- 1. If OMID is supported, run the AdVerifications node (for Open Measurement) and the video creative MediaFile - 2.
+If OMID is not supported but VPAID is supported and VPAID MediaFile node is available in VAST tag, run VPAID - 3.
+If OMID and VPAID are supported, run both AdVerifications node and VPAID - 4.
+If OMID and VPAID not supported, run one of the non-VPAID MediaFile nodes.